Hacking rife at Morgan's Mirror, says ex-columnist

 Morgan, now a CNN talk-show host in the United States, edited the Rupert Murdoch tabloid at the heart of the phone-hacking scandal, the News of the World, from 1994 to 1995 before going on to edit the Daily Mirror from 1995 to 2004.

 Murdoch's News Corp has admitted people working for the News of the World hacked into the phones of celebrities, politicians and others.
-It paid 2 million pounds to the parents of a murdered schoolgirl whose phone was hacked.
+It paid 2 million pounds ($3 million) to the parents of a murdered shoolgirl whose phone was hacked.

 The scandal has damaged the reputations of politicians and senior police officers close to Murdoch's media group.